-Microsoft Excel is used in all types of industries and professions.
-If you go to business school you should expect to at least have two or three Excel-specific classes, along with a wide range of other classes that utilize Excel as a tool.
+If you go to business school, you should expect to have two or three Excel-specific classes, along with a wide range of other courses that utilize Excel as a tool.
+The versatility of Excel in the business, including its user-friendly interface and automation features, saves time and money, especially for small business owners.
+It allows you to do repetitive tasks and efficiently handle business processes.

 Find What You’re Looking For